 Our policy relates to safeguarding and child protection concerns and sits within a suite of other safeguarding policies.
-Our policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply staff working in our school and day nursery.
-It will be reviewed at least annually by the GB/MC/P, and is in line with our WSCB local procedures, the expectations of the Department for Education and Ofsted which inspects schools' safeguarding arrangements.
+Our policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply staff working in our school.
+It will be reviewed at least annually by the GB, and is in line with our local safeguarding procedures, the expectations of the Department for Education and Ofsted which inspects schools' safeguarding arrangements.